Aiko-IT-Systems/DisCatSharp/README.md

 ----
 # News

-## New in DisCatSharp 10.1.0

-- Support for application commands (guild and global) in shards
-- Translation template export based on your own code.

 ## Upcoming
 - We're building a translation generator tool for the template export function introduced in 10.1.0.